-- Attend a pre-departure drop-in session on Tuesdays at 9 p.m. or Thursdays at 9 a.m.
+- Attend the pre-departure drop-in sessions on Tuesdays at 7 p.m. and Thursdays at 9 a.m.
 EST to get answers to your travel related questions.

-- Create and finalize your quarantine plan (use this example template).
-Once the details of your plan are confirmed, you'll be required to share your plan with Canadian Border Services Agency (CBSA) before travelling to Canada through ArriveCAN.
+- Create and finalize your quarantine plan.
+Once the details of your plan are confirmed, you'll be required to share it with Canadian Border Services Agency (CBSA) before travelling to Canada by inputting the details into ArriveCAN.